 SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS:

 There are no significant and material orders passed by the Regulators/Courts that wouldimpact the going concern status of the Company and its future operations.

 There is no change in the composition of the Board of Directors during the period underreview.

 Director Sri Sumanta Dey (DIN 00647680) retires by rotation and being eligible offershimself for re-appointment.
-Sri Sumanta Dey was appointed as Non-Executive Directorliable to retirement by rotation in the last A.G.M. in September 2015.
+Sri Sumanta Dey was appointed as Non-Executive Directorliable to retirement by rotation in the last A.G.M. in September 2016.
 The Board nowrecommends the re-appointment of Sri Sumanta Dey as Non-Executive Director.